JsotoFH/frontend_automation/README.md

 $npm run cyHeaded
 ```

-If you want to save the test results, then execute the following command, and then visit [Cypress Dashboard] (https://dashboard.cypress.io/).
+If you want to save the test results, then execute the following command, and then visit [Cypress Dashboard](https://dashboard.cypress.io/).

 ```sh
 $npm run cyDashboard